Recruiting | 8Min Read

 Lastly, the methodology to approach candidates is considerably different in Headhunting and recruiting.

 In the recruiting process, recruiters implement a reactive method as applicants come to them.
-In contrast, headhunters utilise a proactive strategy to approach passive candidates.
+In contrast, executive headhunters utilise a proactive strategy to approach passive candidates.
 They use extensive resources and strategies to approach them.

 5 Stages to Conduct Headhunting